CollierWebLayout.jpg

 Location: The Daily Ration (1220 Dartmouth St, Chattanooga, TN 37405)

 Founded in 2011, W@W offers people in the greater Chattanooga area opportunities to interact with some of the best Southern authors alive today.
-Over the last 14 years, we've hosted Terry Kay, Rick Bragg, Tayari Jones, Ron Rash, Robert Morgan, Daniel Wallace, Jericho Brown, and many others.
-This year, we are bringing Lorrie Moore, the current Gertrude Conaway Vanderbilt Professor of English, to Chattanooga in April for a series of free events.
-In anticipation of her arrival, W@W, in partnership with SoLit and The Book & Cover, want to offer readers like you the chance to get a complimentary set of her books to enjoy with your book club in preparation for her visit to Chattanooga in April.
+Over the last 15 years, we've hosted Terry Kay, Rick Bragg, Tayari Jones, Ron Rash, Robert Morgan, Daniel Wallace, Jericho Brown, and many others.
+This April, we are hosting Christian J. Collier, a Black, Southern writer, arts organizer, teaching artist and Chattanooga native, for a pair of free public events.
+In anticipation of his appearances, W@W wants to offer readers like you the chance to get a complimentary set of his poetry collections to enjoy with your book club in preparation for our W@W 2026 celebration in April.

-Inside the Mind of Lorrie Moore: The Behind-the-Writer Interview
+Inside the Mind of Christian J. Collier: The Behind-the-Writer Interview

 TUESDAY